Title IXJump to related links

 SaVE Act and VAWA

 The College’s Title IX policy also addresses the Campus Sexual Violence Elimination (SaVE) Act and the Violence Against Women Act (VAWA).
-SaVE and VAWA specifically address sexual violence in the form of sexual assault, domestic violence, dating violence, and stalking.
+Both SaVE and VAWA specifically address sexual violence in the form of sexual assault, domestic violence, dating violence, and stalking.
 They expand upon Title IX and provide guidance for addressing issues beyond gender discrimination by the College.

 What is Sex Discrimination?